apache/incubator-hugegraph-doc/quickstart/hugegraph-tools.md

             File format, valid is [json, text]
             Default: json
           --huge-types, -t
             Type of schema/data.
-Concat with ',' if more than one. 'all' means all vertices, edges and schema, in other words, 'all' equals with 'vertex,edge,vertex_label,edge_label,property_key,index_label'
+Concat with ',' if more than one.
+Other types include 'all' and 'schema'. 'all' means all vertices, edges and schema.
+In other words, 'all' equals with 'vertex, edge, vertex_label, edge_label, property_key, index_label'. 'schema'
+            equals with 'vertex_label, edge_label, property_key, index_label'.
             Default: [PROPERTY_KEY, VERTEX_LABEL, EDGE_LABEL, INDEX_LABEL, VERTEX, EDGE]
           --label
-            Vertex or edge label, only valid when type is vertex or edge --log, -l
+            Vertex label or edge label, only valid when type is vertex or edge --log, -l
             Directory of log
             Default: ./logs
           --properties
             Vertex or edge properties to backup, only valid when type is vertex or edge
             Default: []
           --retry